apache/calcite/site/_docs/howto.md

 otherwise it is preferred to do this manually since it saves time and also avoids unnecessary notification messages to many people on GitHub.

-If the contributor is not a committer, add their name in parentheses at the end of the first line of the commit message.

 If the merge is performed via command line (not through the GitHub web interface), make sure the message contains a line "Close apache/calcite#YYY", where YYY is the GitHub pull request identifier.